 The Center works with the UC Berkeley Media Relations Office in Public Affairs to provide information on request to members of the media.
-As well we can help locate appropriate experts for interviews on topics of interests.
-Our goal is assist the media in providing the public with accurate, relevant, contextual and appropriate information on African topics.
+We can also help locate appropriate experts for interviews on topics of interests.
+Our goal is to assist the media in providing the public with accurate, relevant, contextual and appropriate information on African topics.

 Issues of Discourse and Representation in African Studies

 (Discussions relevant to the portrayal of Africa in the media)